 I hope that I can help to provide an opportunity for you to explore where you are and what troubles you, in a way that is non-judgemental, safe and confidential.

 Working through difficulties can be uncomfortable and challenging and insightful and fulfilling.
-I believe that helping to create an honest and trusting relationship with you in a warm and secure environment is crucial to helping with whatever you bring to counselling and to allow you to feel respected and heard.
+Helping to create an honest and trusting relationship with you is crucial to helping with whatever you bring to counselling and to allow you to feel respected and heard.

 Clients that I have worked with have said they have gained a sense of self-awareness through the counselling process, that has helped them to understand their difficulties.
-They have gained awareness of how sometimes past and present events or influences have shaped their view of themselves and others which has, at times, lead to destructive patterns of behaviour and thoughts which they have not wanted to acknowledge.
-The opportunity to talk through these struggles and difficulties has allowed them to look at the possibilities of a better life for them and for those around them.
+They have gained awareness of how sometimes past and present events or influences have shaped their view of themselves and others.
+The opportunity to talk through struggles and difficulties has allowed them to look at the possibilities of a better life for them and for those around them.

-I see the first counselling session as an opportunity for you to decide whether you feel comfortable working with me and for me to find out if I might be the right person to help you.
-I can work flexibly, offering one session a week initially and either seeing you weekly short term (6-12 sessions) or for longer term work on a weekly or fortnightly basis.
+The first counselling session as an opportunity for you to decide whether you feel comfortable working with me and for me to find out if I might be the right person to help you.

 Training, qualifications & experience